 A manager needs to understand the problems of the employees.
 An employee should not hesitate to share his problems with the manager due to his fear.
 A manager should attentively listen to the problems and provide the needed benefits to facilitate the employees.

-20. Provide them Food
+20. Provide Employees Food

-It is always the best option to provide food to your employees for employee engagement.
+It is always best to provide food to your employees for employee engagement.
 An empty stomach never results in the best work.
 If you can manage to provide food, then make it possible to boost the energy level of your employees.

 What are the best ways to motivate employees?